GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_styling_vector_data.md

 name: en_map_design_example_variable_ranges
 width: 500px
 ---
-A map showing the population of Nigerian states
+A map showing the population of Nigerian states.
 ```

 :::{dropdown} Video: How to create a choropleth map